Search: 769 results

 And if a man wants to touch them, he must use an iron instrument or the shaft of a spear; then they [are] consumed entirely with fire on the spot."

-Joab replied to the king, “May the Lord your God multiply the troops 100 times more than they are—while my lord the king looks on!
-But why does my lord the king want to do this?”
+Joab replied to the king, "May the Lord your God make the army a hundred times larger right before the eyes of my lord the king!
+But why does my master the king want to do this?"

 So Gad went to David, told him the choices, and asked him, “Do you want three years of famine to come on your land, to flee from your foes three months while they pursue you, or to have a plague in your land three days?
 Now, think it over and decide what answer I should take back to the One who sent me.”